Winter in Toronto

 Heading to the Harbourfront Centre during the cold months will allow you to see the harbour of Toronto in winter, and warm up inside this cool exhibit that always has something going on.

 Good to Know: The Harbroufront Centre is open from 10am to 9 pm every day.
-The easiest way to get there is to take the Queens Quay streetcar from Union Station.
+The easiest way to get there is to take the Queens Quay streetcar from Union Station.* note the 509 Queens Quay street car will be out of service until January 2025.
+Click here for the update.

 13. See the lay of the wintery land from the CN Tower

-Head to the CN Tower and you’ll find a few attractions worth checking out right around it – the CN Tower, Ripley’s Aquarium, and the Toronto Roundhouse are all within a 1-2 minute walk from eachother.
+Head to the CN Tower and you’ll find a few attractions worth checking out right around it – the CN Tower, Ripley’s Aquarium, and the Toronto Roundhouse are all within a 1-2 minute walk from each other.

 Ripley's aquarium and CN Tower